Extending the Visual Basic Application Model

 If the application is a single-instance application, and the application is already running, the subsequent instance of the application calls the OnStartupNextInstance method on the original instance of the application, and then exits.

 The OnStartupNextInstance(StartupNextInstanceEventArgs) constructor calls the UseCompatibleTextRendering property to determine which text rendering engine to use for the application's forms.
 By default, the UseCompatibleTextRendering property returns

-False, indicating that the GDI text rendering engine be used, which is the default in Visual Basic 2005.
+False, indicating that the GDI text rendering engine be used, which is the default in Visual Basic 2005 and later versions.
 You can override the UseCompatibleTextRendering property to return

 True, which indicates that the GDI+ text rendering engine be used, which is the default in Visual Basic .NET 2002 and Visual Basic .NET 2003.